Origins of Michael Cohen probe unsealed: Court files reveal what led to FBI raids

 According to the files, phone records showed that Cohen had calls with Trump, then-Trump campaign press secretary Hope Hicks, AMI CEO David Pecker, and AMI Chief Content Officer Dylan Howard at a key point in the 2016 campaign.
 (Hicks, who also served as White House communications director, is now the executive vice president and chief communications officer for Fox Corporation.
 Fox News is a subsidiary of Fox Corporation.)

 The calls took place beginning on Oct.
 8, 2016, the day after an old recording of Trump making vulgar comments to Access Hollywood's Billy Bush surfaced.
 That same evening, Cohen received a text from Howard that said, "Keith will do it.
 Let's reconvene tomorrow."
-The FBI believed that this referred to Keith Davidson, the attorney who represented former Playboy model Karen McDougal and adult film star Stormy Daniels when they made deals to remain silent about affairs the claimed to have had with Trump in the past.
+The FBI believed that this referred to Keith Davidson, the attorney who represented former Playboy model Karen McDougal and Daniels when they made deals to remain silent about affairs they claimed to have had with Trump in the past.
 McDougal has since alleged in court documents that Davidson and Cohen worked together to obtain her silence.

 Two days later, Howard texted Cohen and Davidson, connecting them "in regards to that business opportunity," the documents say.
 Later that day, Daniels signed a "side letter agreement" saying that she would be using the alias "Peggy Peterson" in the hush agreement.